jkong1/expenseupdated/readme.md

 # Expense Website
-Currently in Progress of developing
-With the goal of learning and improving
+Currently in progress of developing with the goal of learning and improving